Has the constant mental battle with food taken over your life?

 Start your recovery journey

 Once you've chosen your package, we'll schedule your sessions and begin the work of understanding what's been happening, noticing patterns, and building approaches that genuinely support your recovery.
-You'll have continuity, the level of support you've chosen, and someone in your corner who truly appreciates what you're facing and believes in your recovery.
+You'll have continuity, the level of support you've chosen, and someone who appreciates what you're facing and believes in your recovery (even on the days when you don't).

 Who I work with